TheBanHammer/ToasterChan/README.md

 --- | --- | ---
 !blocked |  | Provides a link to [Polsy's Youtube Restriction Checker](https://polsy.org.uk/stuff/ytrestrict.cgi) !bouncer |  | Provides information on how to apply for Bouncer.
+!map |  | Provides a map of the staff locations.
 !mehrule |  | Prints the mehrule information.
 !picture |  | Provides a link to the current video's thumbnail.
 !ping |  | Pong!